hidayetergn/An-Operational-Hybrid-Appr.-for-Vehicle-Re-Id-Using-Composite-Attention-Mechanisms/README.md

 Discriminative Power: Inter-class to Intra-class distance ratios.

-Pre-trained Weights
-Download the weights from the following link and place them in the weights/ directory:

-Download best_model.weights.h5

 Dataset
 The models are evaluated on the VeRi-776 dataset.
 Please download the dataset from here: https://www.kaggle.com/datasets/abhyudaya12/veri-vehicle-re-identification-dataset

-The following command will load the pre-trained weights, perform inference on the test set, and generate all metrics and visual plots (t-SNE, Top-5 Rankings): python evaluation.py --weights weights/best_model.weights.h5 --data_dir ./data/te
+Load the pre-trained weights, perform inference on the test set, and generate all metrics and visualizations (Hardest 50 Negatives, Top-5 Rankings).

 ## 🚀 Installation